Enrollment Steps for Non-CMS Students

 CPCC can use the official test scores from the following other approved diagnostic assessment tests: PLAN, PSAT, ASSET, COMPASS, and SAT/ACT scores.
 The benchmarks for each test, including CPCC's placement tests can be found .

 5. Complete the Pathway Approval Form and submit paperwork.

-You must complete the to assist CPCC in determining eligibility.
-Students must bring a copy of the completed form, official copy of their high school transcript prior and official proof "college readiness" assessment scores to the registrar at any campus.
 All paper work needs to be submitted together for easy processing.
+Students can either bring paperwork in person to any campus registrar or email to email@example.com.
 We encourage students to complete this process two weeks prior to Career and College Promise registration.
 Please allow a minimum of 3 - 5 business days to process paperwork if submitted after registration begins.

-You must submit a new copy of their high school transcript and a new pathway form prior to enrolling in CCP for any subsequent semesters.
+Students must submit an updated copy of their high school transcript (signed), a new CCP Pathway Form and proof of homeschool (if applicable) prior to enrolling in CCP for any subsequent semesters.
 On the form, students may confirm that they want to continue on their current pathway or switch pathways.
 Students do not need to re-submit their assessment scores as CPCC will have those on file.
-Again, we encourage students to complete this process two weeks prior to CCP register.

 6. Register for classes